I’m not a great financial planner…

 Now, I don’t want you to think I’m trying to position myself as “the king of financial planning”…please, please–prince, maybe.
 But not king (hat tip to Johnny Carson for that one).

-Anywho, if you want to simplify your finances, start building a savings, build a business insurance fund…and do it all without making any sacrifices to your profitability (it actually enhances profitability), join my email list.
+Anywho, if you want to simplify your finances, start building a savings, build a business insurance fund…and do it all without making any sacrifices to your profitability (it actually enhances profitability), and… yes, learn how to make better financial decisions, then join my email list.

 You still reading?